plastboks/Mousing/readme.md

 About
 =====
 The main reason for this program was to learn to reduce heavy mouse use.
-The best way to do this is to get some numbers and comparing them on a daily basis.
+One way to do this is to get some numbers and comparing them on a daily basis.

 Compiling
 =========